A | B | C | D | E | F | G | H | I | J | K | M | N | O | P | Q | R | S | T | U | V | Z | Introduction

 Lasharon (the king of) was a petty tribal chieftain defeated by Joshua.
 Joshua 12.18

 Lazarus (1), a fictitious character invented by Jesus in one of his parables, was an impoverished beggar.
-He lived outside the house of a wealthy man (traditionally known as Dives, from the Latin for “rich man”,) who ignored him.
+He lived outside the house of a wealthy man (traditionally known as Dives, from the Latin for rich man,) who ignored him.
 When the two men died, the rich man was tormented in hell, while Lazarus was comforted in the bosom of Abraham.
 Luke 16.19-31

 Lazarus (2) was the brother of Mary and Martha of Bethany.
 Jesus raised him from the dead.
 Jesus's resulting popularity caused the high-priestly party to view Lazarus as a potential threat.
-John 11.1-12.11
+John 11.1-12.11 Back to top

 Leah was the elder daughter of Laban, the sister of Rachel and first wife of Jacob, who was tricked by Laban into taking Leah as his wife rather than Rachel.
 Though the less well-loved of Jacob's two was the more fertile and bore six sons (Reuben, Simeon Judah, Issachar and Zebulun) and a daughter (Dinah).
 On her death, Leah was buried in the ancestral tomb bought by Abraham.
 Genesis 29.16-35; 30.9-21; 31.4,14-50; 33.1, 2; 34.1; 35.23, 26; 46.15-18; Ruth 4.11